In case of emergency, please dial 911 immediately and provide your exact address.

 - Volunteer your time and talents with your local department.
 People interested in being trained as firefighters are always needed, and so are people to help with bingo nights, fish fries, fundraising events and business activities.
 Whatever time you have, there's a job for you at the local fire department.

-- Mark your home clearly with house numbers at least 3 inches tall (6 inches for businesses) so that your building can be quickly located in the event of an emergency.
+- Mark your home clearly with house numbers at least 4 inches tall (6 inches recommended for businesses) so that your building can be quickly located in the event of an emergency.
 Numbers should be easily visible and may be placed on mailboxes if directly in front of the building.

 Smoke Alarm Safety Tips